 While fighting between two students of equal power is of concern, it is not bullying.
 It is the presence of a power imbalance that distinguishes bullying from fighting, conflict, violence and disagreement.
 It is this imbalance that makes mistreatment of the person who has experienced the bullying behavior possible.
-In this situation, both parties involved will be acting as the aggravator as well as the victim.

 However, if one of the students establishes power over the other and continues to threaten or fight that student and that student can't make it stop, this would then become a bullying situation.
-As the dynamic has changed and the threats will be one sided.